jmnakano-swt/GE-4120-ELECTIVE/Activity 2: Personal Branding/README.md

 This activity demonstrated how **color and typography can be used to communicate a brand's personality and create a consistent visual identity**.

-For *The Mori's Club*, the combination of soft pastel colors, maroon red, and three complementary fonts creates a brand that feels:
+For *The Mori's Club*, the combination of soft pink tones, olive green, ivory, burgundy, and three complementary fonts creates a brand that feels:

 - Soft
 - Feminine